Legal Research in Costa Rica

 4.1.3.
 Judicial Branch

-The Judicial Branch (Poder Judicial) of the Costa Rican government is made up of the Supreme Court, Appellate Courts and the Trial Courts, which are charged with the administration of justice.
-The administrative rules for the judicial branch are set forth in the Ley Organica del Poder Judicial.
+The Judicial Branch (Poder Judicial) of the Costa Rican government is made up of the Supreme Court, Appellate Courts, and Trial Courts, which are charged with the administration of justice.
+The administrative rules for the judicial branch are set forth in the Ley Orgánica del Poder Judicial.

 4.2.
 The Local Government

-The Municipal Advisory Institute (Instituto de Fomento y Aseosoria Municipal -IFAM) is a centralized government unit that provides technical assistance, financing and institutional coordination for municipal governments.
-Their web page contains all relevant Municipal law and regulations and maps on the population and divisions of each municipal territory in Costa Rica.
+The Municipal Advisory Institute (Instituto de Fomento y Asesoría Municipal-IFAM) is a centralized government unit that provides technical assistance, financing, and institutional coordination for municipal governments.
+Their web page contains all relevant Municipal law and regulations, as well as maps on the population and divisions of each municipal territory in Costa Rica.

 The Municipal government is administered by a Mayor (Alcalde) who is appointed by the Municipal Council (Consejo Municipal), who is elected by popular vote every four years and can be reelected.

-- Province of Cartago: Municipalidad de Cartago; Municipalidad de Paraiso; Municipalidad de Turrialba
+- Province of Cartago: Municipalidad de Cartago; Municipalidad de Paraiso; Municipalidad de Turrialba; Municipalidad de Oreamuno.

-- Province of Limon: Municipalidad de Limon; Municipalidad de Siquirres; Municipalidad de Pococi.
+- Province of Limon: Municipalidad de Limon; Municipalidad de Siquirres; Municipalidad de Pococi; Municipalidad de Talamanca.

 4.3.
 The National Registry System